 My name is Andy Burrows.
-I’m 45, British, living in England, married to Heidi, and a father of four – Jake (19), Joe (17), Tom (14) and Anna (13).
-I’m a chartered accountant by training, and currently my normal work is as an independent consultant helping companies with financial and business management projects.
+I’m British, living in England, married to Heidi, and a father of four.
+I’m an accountant by training, and have had a long career in senior Finance roles, as well as an independent consultant helping companies with financial and business management projects.

-I grew up in Preston in the North of England, and was raised in a Christian home, and came to know and love the Lord Jesus Christ during my childhood.
+I grew up in the North of England, and was raised in a Christian home, and came to know and love the Lord Jesus Christ during my childhood.
 I have read and studied the Bible, but never done any theology exams.
-After graduating from university I moved down South to Basingstoke in Hampshire, where I did my training with a medium-sized firm of chartered accountants.
+After graduating from university I moved down South to Hampshire, where I did my accountancy training.

-I started blogging in 2009 on two free Blogger (Google) websites – ajburrows.blogspot.com (which I called Reflections) and charisfd.blogspot.com (Creative Finance & Management).
-The latter was related to my consulting business, and I built my own website for that as well (www.charisfd.com, now on its second redesign).
-I originally started blogging partly as an experiment (I was starting up my business and did it because someone said it was a good idea and easier than I thought!), and partly to “give something back”.
-In my first or second Reflections blog post, I wrote:
+I started blogging in 2009 originally partly as an experiment (I was starting up my consulting/coaching business and did it because someone said it was a good idea and would be easier than I thought!), and partly to “give something back”.
+In my first or second blog post, I wrote:

 “Perhaps my purpose in life is not to be personally significant.
 Perhaps my purpose in life is 100,000 small encouragements to my children, my family, my friends, my colleagues and clients, [and] people I meet.
 And so I recall that the second way of summing up our human responsibility before God is, ‘love your neighbour as yourself.’
 My experiences, my personality, my brain, my personal reflections, my learning – they have all been given to me for a reason.
 And so, having accumulated all that… it’s probably time to try and consciously give something back by passing on little insights and tips, and simply by sharing some experiences.”